-- Stimulate interest in and enthusiasm about the past - Promote the acquisition of knowledge and understanding of the past - Ensure that the candidates' knowledge is rooted in an understanding of the nature and use of historical evidence - Promote an understanding of the nature of cause and consequence, continuity and change, similarity and difference - Provide a sound basis for further study - Encourage international understanding - Encourage the development of communication skills.
+- The aims are to enable students to develop: - An interest in and enthusiasm for learning about the past - Knowledge and understanding of individuals, people societies in the past - Knowledge that is rooted in an understanding of the nature and use of historical evidence - An understanding of key historical concepts: cause and consequence, change and continuity, and similarity and difference - An understanding of international issues in history - Historical skills, including investigation, analysis, evaluation and communication skills - A sound basis for further study and the pursuit of personal interest.

 An IGCSE in History shows that you have a high level of literacy and that you are able to analyse complex information.
-As there is a considerable amount of extended writing it is preferable is students are confident at essay writing.
+As there is a considerable amount of extended writing, it is preferable that pupils are confident in essay writing.

-Pupils study some of the major international issues of the nineteenth and twentieth centuries, as well as looking in somewhat greater depth at the history of particular regions.
+Pupils study some of the major international issues of the twentieth and twentieth centuries, as well as looking in greater depth at the history of particular regions.
 However, the emphasis is as much on the development of historical skills as on the acquisition of knowledge.
 The syllabus will promote an understanding of the nature of cause and consequence, continuity and change, similarity and difference, based on an appreciation of the nature and use of historical evidence.

-They will study The 20th Century: International relations since 1919 which includes the following topics:
+Pupils will study the following topics from Option B: International relations since 1919:

-- Were the Peace Treaties of 1919-23 fair? - To what extent was the League of Nations a Success? - Why had International Peace collapsed by 1939? - Who was to blame for the Cold War? - How effectively did the USA contain the spread of Communism? - How secure was the USSR's control over Eastern Europe 1948-1989? - Why did events in the Gulf matter 1970-2000? - A Depth study on Germany from 1918-39
+- Was the Treaty of Versailles fair? - To what extent was the League of Nations a Success? - How far was Hitler's Foreign Policy to blame for the outbreak of war in Europe in 1939? - Who was to blame for the Cold War? - How effectively did the USA contain the spread of Communism? - How secure was the USSR's control over Eastern Europe 1948-1989? - A depth study on Germany from 1918-45

-The assessment consists of three exam papers

-Paper 1: (2 hours) 40% of marks.
-Students answer two essay questions from Section A (Core Content - 20th Century) and one questionfrom Section B (Depth Study).

-Paper 2: (2 hours).33% of marks.
-Students will answer questions using a range of source material relating to the 20th Century.
+The assessment consists of two exam papers and one piece of coursework.
+Paper I: (2 hours) 40% of marks.
+Pupils answer two sets of questions from Section A (Core Content - 20th Century) and one set questions from Section B (Depth Study).
+Paper 2: (2 hours) 33% of marks.
+Pupils will answer six questions using a range of source material relating to the prescribed Option A topic: What caused the First World War?
+Component 3: Coursework.
+27% of marks.
+Pupils produce a piece of extended writing based on their Depth Study.

-Paper 4: (1 hour).
-Worth 27% of marks Students will answer one essay question on their Depth Study of Germany 1918-45

 Pupils will be required to learn content on a regular basis, write essays demonstrating their understanding of the topic and use their knowledge to interpret and make inferences from given sources.
-Pupils may wish to purchase a translation dictionary if English is not their first language.